sirhc505/Login-Notification/README.md

 ### SMTP_SERVER

-Specify the server and port for the server that will actually be trasmitting the email.
+Specify the server and port for the server that will actually be transmitting the email.

 For example: